GetFeedback/getfeedback-g4a-capacitor/README.md

 ## Support

-If you require help with the implementation, want to report an issue, or have a question please reach out to our Support Team via support@usabilla.com.
-When contacting our Support Team please make sure you include your Usabilla Account Name and the name of your Customer Success Manager.
+If you need help with implementation, want to report an issue or have a question, please contact our support team via support@usabilla.com.
+When contacting our support team, be sure to include your Usabilla account name and the name of your Customer Success Manager.